In Norway, Indigenous Sami protest outside prime minister's office against wind farm

 At the center of the dispute are 151 turbines at Europe’s largest onshore wind farm in the Fosen district, about 450 kilometers (280 miles) north of Oslo.
 Norway’s Supreme Court ruled in October 2021 that the construction of the turbines had violated the rights of the Sami, who have used the land for reindeer for centuries.

-The windmills are still operating.
+The wind turbines are still operating.
 The activists say a transition to green energy shouldn't come at the expense of the rights of Indigenous people.

+Some were seen sitting in front of the gate to the prime minister's office, and activists put up tents used by the Indigenous people, who mostly live in the Arctic, in a nearby park.

 The activists, many dressed in traditional Sami garments, had started the day by standing along the road leading up to the Norwegian royal palace as dark cars though to be carrying members of the government drove past to the royal palace.